-- An application for a design adjustment shall be submitted in accordance with Sec.
+- 1. An application for a design adjustment or a design alternate shall be submitted in accordance with Sec.
 10.2.1.B.
-A request for an design adjustment must be submitted at the time of application for a preliminary subdivision plan, plot plan or site plan or at such time the design adjustment is proposed in conjunction with the review of infrastructure construction plans, a plot plan or site plan. - 2.
-An application for a design adjustment must be signed and notarized by the property owner in order to initiate a request for an adjustment. - 3.
+A request for a design adjustment or a design alternate must be submitted at the time of application for a preliminary subdivision plan, plot plan or site plan or at such time the design adjustment or design alternate is proposed in conjunction with the review of infrastructure construction plans, a plot plan or site plan. - An application for a design adjustment or design alternate must be signed and notarized by the property owner in order to initiate a request. - 3.
 The applicant shall submit pertinent material necessary for review; in addition to the submittal material required for a subdivision, plot plan or site plan.
 This may include detailed landscape plans, roadway cross-sections, site or subdivision layout or other project-specific information.

-C. Development Services Director Action
+C. Board of Adjustment Action